 “Many public locations now offer USB charging stations, but it’s a trivial task to modify one of these to allow an attacker to access your data.
-Int3.cc’s device cuts off access to the data transfer pins on the USB port, while still permitting access to the power supply.”
+Int3.cc’s device cuts off access to the data transfer pins on the USB port, while still permitting access to t

 “So if you’re often charging on the go, and you don’t truly know whether a given port is safe or not, it’s time to think about a USB condom.”

 “some phones may be more susceptible to data theft and malware than others, but what is certain is that by breaking the data connection, int3.cc’s USBCondom removes all doubt.”